Beneficiaries of the Bert Jansch Foundation Award

 Maisie Cowburn-Bannister

-Newcastle University: For part-funding of a new instrument, a concertina
+Newcastle University: for part-funding of a new instrument, a concertina

 -